Skip to content

 When defense counsel, the prosecutor, or the judge perceive mental health issues, the court can order a Rule 20 examination by a court examiner (e.g., psychologist).
 This can happen at any stage in the court process.

 The Rule 20 examination is a psychological or psychiatric assessment.
-The examiner will develop an expert opinion on Competency under Rule 20.01, or on an insanity defense under Rule 20.02.
-The court will appoint a Rule 20 Examiner who is the court’s expert.
+The examiner will develop an expert opinion on Competency under Rule 20.01, or on an insanity defense under Rule 20.02; and write a Rule 20 Assessment.
+The judge will appoint a Rule 20 Examiner who is the court’s expert.

 Mental health issues can also influence a court’s judgment about an appropriate sentence.